CoroFranco/CoroFranco/README.md

 <h2 align="center"><img src="https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExYjM1MjBjZDk2NmZjZDg5NjFiZDg4NjE5ZjM5ZTRkYzIzYzM1NGZlNiZjdD1z/jTqfCm1C0BV5wmAhvR/giphy.gif" width="30"> About Me</h2>

 <p align="center">
-  Passionate about crafting elegant and efficient solutions through code.
-As a dedicated software development student, I'm constantly expanding my skills in full-stack development and building innovative projects.
-I thrive on solving complex problems and transforming ideas into reality.
+  I'm a Full Stack developer in training, currently studying Software Analysis and Development.
+During my studies, I have worked on several projects that have allowed me to develop skills in the design, development, and implementation of web applications.
+These projects have reinforced my ability to tackle complex problems, create innovative solutions, and work efficiently both on the frontend and the backend.
 </p>

 <details>